Can I Prevent Drunk Driving?

 The best way to prevent this type of problem is to plan how you’ll get home before you go out.
 Instead of relying on your own questionable judgement, keep yourself safe by having a plan.
 That could mean walking home, taking a cab, or getting a ride with a non-drinking friend.
 If you’ve already decided how you’ll get home, you won’t be as tempted to drive later.

-One of the most common choices to avoid the temptation to drink and drive is to have a sober driver.
-It’s important to remember, this doesn’t mean a driver who drinks less than the passengers; it means someone who will not drink at all.
+One of the most common choices to avoid the temptation of drinking and driving is to have a sober driver.
+This doesn’t mean a driver who drinks less than the passengers; it means someone who will not drink at all.
 If you have friends who don’t drink, they are often your best choice.
 Another option is to take turns being the designated driver among your group of friends.
-Regardless, if your planned driver decides to drink, find a new driver.
+Regardless, if your planned driver decides to drink, find a new driver or call a taxi or rideshare.

 If you don’t have a designated driver, this is your next best option.
 Services like Uber and Lyft have made it easy to get a ride whenever you need one.
 If you live in a city with good taxi service, it should be easy to flag down a cab.
 There is very little excuse for driving intoxicated when these options are available.